top of page

 THE BUILDING

-Today, Christians must ask the following questions in relation to this issue:
+Today, Christians must ask the following questions in light of this history:

 1. Where did the early Church gather for worship and fellowship?

-2. Do church buildings foster the same kind of atmosphere as the home?
+2. Do church buildings foster the same atmosphere as the home?

-3. What's at stake if we continue to employ the same pagan model adopted centuries ago?
+3. What's at stake if we continue using the same pagan model adopted centuries ago?

 And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart (Act.
 2:46).